 Did you know that you’re in a relationship with yourself?
 Or rather, did you know the person you will always be in a relationship with is yourself?
 Now since that is out there, what kind of relationship do you have with yourself?
 Oftentimes, how you treat yourself, is how you treat others.
 Whether you believe that or not, it’s a principle truth.
 That’s why it’s important to have a good relationship with yourself if you’re ever going to enjoy great relationships with others.
+Successful relationships are pivotal at work and at home.
 Essentially healthy boundaries are a part of successful relationships.

 In this article, we’ll address 5 healthy boundaries that will ensure success in your relationship with others.
 Important because healthy boundaries = healthy relationships.

 Whereas this may sound overrated, it is liberating and helpful.
 Being able to say no is a sign of respect for self and for others.
 It shows that you only go so far, it shows that you have limits like any other human being, it shows that you aren’t always available, and it shows that you attach value to what you give.

 The word no has functionality equivalent to a gate.
 It controls what you let in and what you don’t.
 Saying no allows you to regulate what comes your way.

 People often associate saying no with being rude or if it’s with an authority, it’s taken as insubordination but that’s because no one likes being told no. However, without a no, you’ll never understand the value of a yes.

 When you’re able to say no to yourself for events that don’t add value to you, you’re better placed to say no to others because you’ve practised it on yourself and experienced the benefits of it.